Aggregated Text Transformer for Scene Text Detection: Experiments

 \textbf{Text Transformer components.} We evaluate a few parameters and an alternative implementation for generating \system.
 The first is the design of the projection module.
 We consider both the linear projection and a stack of convolution/residual blocks.
 As listed in Table~\ref{tab:components}(a), we found that using residual blocks significantly boosts the recall for text detection.
 We also evaluate the number of residual blocks for the projection module.
 The performance gain is observed when the number increases from 2 to 3.
 Adding more residual blocks does not improve recall or precision, probably due to the features in each token being too coarse to capture text information for small text regions.

 The effect of the Transformer encoder in multi-scale representation is examined in Table~\ref{tab:components}(b).
 By replacing the Transformer encoder with the FPN-like convolutional encoder and the same projection and decoders, we obtain a precision of 91.0 and recall of 85.6, which are not as good as the Transformer encoder in our framework.
-As our decoder module is inspired by~\cite{cheng2022masked}, we also compare it with its encoder design.
-The results show that our framework is more suitable for the scene text detection task.

 Our last alternative experiment evaluates the number of the scale-wise decoder in the decoder module (Table~\ref{tab:components}(c)).
 Using only 3 decoders, we can already get an F-measure of 89.0, while the F-measure without any decoder is 75.0.
 Adding more decoders boosts the results, and the overall performance tends to be saturated.